Dr. Nae Mindful Communicator, Master Connector

 I am humbled daily by my work of being in service to others and it is a great honor and joy.

-For fun, I like to paint, exercise, cook and spend time with my husband of 16 years, my 5 grown children and 2 poodles.
+For fun, I like to paint, exercise, cook and spend time with my husband of 16 years, John Macaluso and adult children; Chandler and Carter Belfort, and Nikki and Allie, and not forgetting, 2 poodles.